olleepalmer/olleepalmer.github.io/services-fullstory-conversions.md

 This comprehensive FullStory *Conversions* activation package works as a bridge between your business, your data and your customers.

-I'll set-up your critical events, funnels and segments and onboard your team to activate the full potential of the platform.

-From basic setup, to advanced customisations and integrations, I'll ensure that your team is set up for success with _Conversions_.
+I'll set-up your critical events, funnels and segments and onboard your team to activate the power of _Conversions_.
+From basic set-up, to advanced customisations and integrations, I'll ensure that your team is set up for success.
 <br /><br />